 6. Assess potential need for assistive devices with activity.

-Activity level may be decreased due to patient not having appropriate assistive devices readily available to them.
-Assessing if these are needed and then making them available can increase patient’s activity level/tolerance.
+Activity level may be decreased due to the patient not having appropriate assistive devices readily available to them.
+Assessing if these are needed and then making them available can increase a patient’s activity level/tolerance.

 7. Assess skin integrity frequently.

 Patients with decreased activity level or intolerance to activity are at an increased risk of developing pressure ulcers.
 Assess skin frequently to prevent skin breakdown.